-Among other things like playing the piano again and baking muffins, I have been spending these past weeks delving deeply into how the ancient science of acupressure affects our physical and emotional well-being.
+Among other things like playing the piano again and time in Nature, I have been spending these past weeks delving deeply into how the ancient science of acupressure affects our physical and emotional well-being.
 Particularly when combined with the practice of Yoga, it is a powerful support for processing the challenging emotions swirling through us all.

 As a person who tends to feel and process my experience deeply, I have always been fascinated by emotions – what they are and how to relate to them.

 Although I have often felt overwhelmed by strong emotions, I have also recognized that my capacity to feel deeply was a gift, albeit one I need to become skillful with.

 Our capacity to feel is a defining aspect of our humanity.
 Emotions give our lives depth and meaning, and are where all great art and noble acts of service arise out of.
 They are the fuel and inspiration for taking action in our lives.

 Emotions are also a way to access our intuition and deeper knowing.
 Terms like ‘gut knowing’ or ˜heart-felt desire’ reflect the wisdom that comes through our body and emotions.

 And yet we are taught so little about how to appreciate, understand and express our emotions.
 Because of the busyness of modern life, we are often not given much opportunity to listen to, experience or express our emotional experience – until now.

 - The capacity to be aware of, control, and express one’s emotions, and to handle interpersonal relationships judiciously and empathetically.